Roakz/Llama_Palooza/README.md

 <h3>1.2 Scope</h3>

 **What will it do?** Llama palooza will be an interactive text based battle game that allows the user/player to choose from 3 Llama clan warriors.
 Each of these characters will have a varying level of attributes.
 The player will then enter battle with the Sloth Boss.
 The Sloth Boss's attributes will be randomly generated and the match will be displayed.
-The generation Of Soth Boss's attributes will be within a fair scope to allow for fun and fair game play.
+The generation Of Sloth Boss's attributes will be within a fair scope to allow for fun and fair game play.

 Once the match is displayed a heads and tails choice will go to the player and and the winner will start (either the player or sloth boss).
 Each player will take turns at attacking (randomly generated attack types) until a winner is apparent.
 The player will then have the option of playing again or exiting the game.
 If the player chooses to play again they can then choose if they want to change clans or continue with their current Llama.
-Sloth boss's attributrs will be regenerated to ensure fair game play.
+Sloth boss's attributes will be regenerated to ensure fair game play.

 __Have fun!__